-- Complete the FAFSA as soon as possible after January 1 - Complete the admissions process early - Submit all requested documentation when requested
+- Complete the FAFSA as soon as it becomes available on October 1, 2016 - complete the admissions process early and be confirmed as admitted degree seeking student. - Submit all requested documentation for Financial Aid to complete the verification process.

 Important Deadlines